epiverse-trace/readepi/README.md

 This requires the users to:

-1.  install the MS SQL driver that is compatible with their SQL server version.
+1.  install the MS SQL driver that is compatible with your SQL server version.
 Details about this installation process can be found in the **vignette**.
-2.  create a credentials file where the credential will be stored.
+2.  create a credentials file where the user credential details will be stored.
 Use the `show_example_file()` to see a template of this file.

 ``` r
 # DISPLAY THE STRUCTURE OF THE CREDENTIALS FILE